Heatblur-Simulations/f-4e-manual/src/dcs/modding/jester/lua_api.md

 # Lua API

-This gives a quick overview of Lua, which Jester is primarily coded in; and explains the Jester API itself.
+This gives a quick overview of Lua, which Jester is primarily coded in; and explains the Jester API itself, as well as how to create custom mods.

 ## Get started with Lua